Last Updated on 1 month by traveldrafts

 In general, the city park isn’t the most attractive place to visit in Budapest in Winter.
 It will probably be icy, and you won’t be able to have a picnic or anything.
 However, one attraction that will probably catch your eye is Vajdahunyad Castle.

 Initially built with cardboard and wood for the 1896 millennium celebrations, it was later rebuilt in more resistant materials, as the people of Budapest really loved it.
-The castle is unique with four different architectural styles, Gothic, Baroque, Renaissance, and Romanesque, as a unique tribute to Hungarian architectural tradition.
+The castle is unique, featuring four different architectural styles —Gothic, Baroque, Renaissance, and Romanesque —as a tribute to Hungarian architectural tradition.

-It’s always a wonderful sight, but with the snow and Christmas lights, it becomes something else in winter!
+It’s always an incredible sight, but with the snow and Christmas lights, it becomes something else in winter!
 It’s very charming and romantic.
 Plus, there’s a small Christmas market at the entrance during the Christmas market season.

-#13 Ice skate in Europe’s biggest outdoor ring
+#13 Ice skate in Europe’s biggest outdoor rink

 We have to be honest with you, we can’t skate.
-So we couldn’t really skate, but watching people having fun ice skating was so much fun that I don’t think I ever wanted to learn a skill so much.
+So we couldn’t really skate, but watching people have fun ice skating was incredibly enjoyable, and I don’t think I’ve ever wanted to learn a skill as much as I did then.

 The rink is huge, but there’s more to it.
-It’s also located in a beautiful part of the city, with the park surrounding it, Vajdahunyad Castle behind, and the Heroes’ Square close by.
+It’s also located in a beautiful part of the city, surrounded by the park, with Vajdahunyad Castle behind and Heroes’ Square close by.

-It’s also pretty cheap, costing less than 5 Euros, making it a cheap way to enjoy winter in Budapest.
+It’s also pretty cheap, costing less than 5 Euros, making it an inexpensive way to enjoy winter in Budapest.
 Do yourself a favor, and don’t skip this!

 #14 Christmas markets

-Budapest’s Christmas markets are fun, much cheaper than the average, and offer many things to try.
-The smoked salmon, the delicious langos, the Mulled wine, the traditional Chimney cakes, and many other things.
+Budapest’s Christmas markets are not only fun but also much cheaper than the average, offering many things to try.
+The smoked salmon, the delicious langos, the mulled wine, the traditional Chimney cakes, and many other things.

 They are spread over the city, but the most important ones are: